PDCConf/PDCConf2021/content/_index.md

 {{% other-info class="secondary" %}}

-PowerShell DevOps and Cloud Conference will be a 3 day multi-track virtual conference between 15-17 September 2021.

-PDC Conference focuses on
+PowerShell, DevOps, and Cloud Conference 2021 is a two-day event to feature a comprehensive technical and industry experience covering the cutting edge topics around PowerShell, DevOps, and Cloud.
+Do you have an idea and developing it as content to present?
+Our pdcconf.in is looking for aspiring speakers like you!
+Get ready to speak and spread your ideas...

+Some ideas for you to present in our virtual podium

-*  PowerShell in and out
+* PowerShell

-*  Multi Cloud tech talks
+* Transforming ITOps to DevOps
+* Serverless
+* Kubernetes
+* Containers

-*  Sessions focusing on DevOps and many more...
+* Your journey in DevOps

-The Call for Speakers is open now.
-Submit your sessions [here](https://sessionize.com/ps-confasia-test/)
+* OSS engagements.
+* Cloud-Native / Hybrid solutions
+* Automation
+* Integration, Workflows & Orchestration.

+You think about anything in IT that helped your organization in cost depletion, deliverables at pace with the quality of service, or other benefits!
+Join us virtually to share your thought process that helps many across the geography.

 {{% /other-info %}}

-{{% home-info what=":Online,Days:3,Sessions:24,Parallel Tracks:3" class="primary" %}}
+{{% home-info what=":Online,Days:2,Sessions:45+,Parallel Tracks:3" class="primary" %}}
 ## #PDCConf2021

 The biggest PowerShell Conference in Asia has adopted a new dimension and formats to bring expert sessions on DevOps and Cloud.